nisaacdz/nisaacdz/README.md

 - 💌 **Email:** [nisaacdz@gmail.com](mailto:nisaacdz@gmail.com)
 - 🐦 **Twitter:** [@nisaacdz](https://twitter.com/nisaacdz) (404 LOL)
 - 💼 **LinkedIn:** [For professional networking and/or serious inquiries](https://linkedin.com/in/nisaacdz) (404 LOL)

-*"Don't let this profile fool you, I'm a whole lot better than words can express"*
---- nisaacdz